Each year at the University we welcome a significant number of students who disclose a disability.

 Disability Advisers and Mental Health Advisers are available to discuss your support needs.

-To ensure the safety of all Students and Staff we will deliver an online and telephone based service.
-All of our advisors and counsellors are well equipped to work online, without compromising on the quality of the support we offer.
+We are able to deliver services in person, remotely via Teams or Zoom or through phone conversations.
+All of our advisers and counsellors are well equipped to work online, without compromising on the quality of the support we offer.

 If you have a disability it is strongly recommended that you make contact with an Adviser when you register at the University, although you can contact them at any time during your studies.